Yabonev/reducing-friction-during-agentic-coding/README.md

 ```

 > [!TIP]
 > Keep reminders concise and actionable.
 Too many rules dilute focus, leading to the same hallucinations as if the reminder is not there.
-If you need more rules, better try to think of a solution that provider a dynamic reminder based on the context.
+If you need more rules, better try to think of a solution that provides a dynamic reminder based on the context.

 ### Tip 15: Use CLAUDE.md files

 By default the `CLAUDE.md` is always sent with each message, best used to provide context of the project goals and folder structure.

-If you're a beginner, use the `/init` command to generate `CLAUDE.md` file, if you're commiting regularly to the codebase, delete the `CLAUDE.md` and run `/init`.
+If you're a beginner, use the `/init` command to generate a `CLAUDE.md` file.
+If you're committing regularly to the codebase, delete the `CLAUDE.md` and run `/init`.
 Don't bother with anything else.

 > [!TIP]
 > Trust the `/init` slash command from Anthropic's prompt writers.